TheBazingaProject/Bazinga-2022-2023/README.md

 # Bazinga-2022-2023

-Before Nov, 12, 2022  - Had a lot of problems / Focused on building the robot first
+Before Nov 12, 2022  - Had a lot of problems / Focused on building the robot first

               - Teleop would not load onto the Control Hub
                 - Fixed by upgrading Gradle